Mihailorama/simple-platform-server/README.md

 base URL of the Document Service is `http://localhost:8080/api/document-service/v1/`.

-Additional URLs recognized by the server are
+Additional URLs recognised by the server are

 * `/auth/logout` to log the user out;
 * `/api/user` provides information about the currently logged-in user;